Accelerator-optimized machine family

 • The A4 machine type is only available on theEmerald Rapids CPU platform.

-• You can't change the machine type of an existing instance to an A4 machine type.
-You can only create new A4 instances.
-After creating an instance using an A4 machine type, you can't change the machine type.
+• You can't change the machine type of an instance to or from A4 machine type.
+You must create a new instance with this machine type.

 • A4 machine types don't supportsole-tenancy.